marzukia/blog/content/posts/election-results-advanced-analytics.md

 Measures which explicitly look at the return on hard-earned dollars are the norm in almost every industry; it’s natural to want to understand what you’re getting out of spending your hard-earned dollar(s).
 For a political party, the equivalent of money going in would be donations received from the government and their private supporters.

-> **Note**: olitical parties have to disclose what they receive in donations each year.
+> **Note**: Political parties have to disclose what they receive in donations each year.
 Unfortunately, at the time of writing this data was not available for 2020.
 The figures discussed in this section are the sum of contributions received by each party in 2018 and 2019.

 As a banker, I love my acronyms.
 Therefore I have devised a new one ‘Donation Utilisation Efficiency’, or DUE for short.
 DUE looks at the ratio of donations received per party, and the overall results achieved by the said party; this metric looks at both seats and votes acquired.